 One of the newest character dining experiences at Walt Disney World is also one of the best breakfasts in the resort restaurants.
-After readers have implored us for months to give this a try, we finally set sail to the BoardWalk for Bon Voyage Adventure Breakfast at Trattoria al Forno.
+For this WDW meal review, we set sail to the BoardWalk for Bon Voyage Adventure Breakfast at Trattoria al Forno.

 In this Walt Disney World dining review, we’ll offer food recommendations, how this stacks up with other character meals, thoughts on our interactions with the royalty from Little Mermaid and Tangled, and more.
 As one of the few princess meals outside of the Walt Disney World theme parks (and one with some relatively rare characters), Bon Voyage is a unique and highly-coveted Advance Dining Reservation…